-You’re thinking about making a big change.
-If you or your spouse is thinking about changing jobs or moving to a new area, renting can give you the flexibility you need until you know how much your income will change or which neighborhood you’d like to live in.
+Another reason to keep renting could be uncertainty around where you want to live or work.
+If you or your spouse are thinking about changing jobs or moving to a new area, renting may give you the flexibility you need until you know how much your income will change or which neighborhood you’d like to call home.